 If you want some more sophisticated, you can go to Bistro del Arte, where the award-winning chef and owner, an advocate of the Slow Food movement, is proposing an innovative menu, with dishes using mainly local ingredients.

 If we are talking about a mix of innovation and traditionalism, you can go also at Sub Tampa a restaurant with a chic design, located right next to the forest.
-The chef had come up with a menu using mainly local ingredients, and traditional dished served on the plate in a modern way and unexpected combinations.
+The chef had come up with a menu using mainly local ingredients and the traditional dishes are served in a modern way and unexpected combinations.

 Lovers of the Italian cuisine will be happy in Brasov, as probably the Italian restaurants are more numerous than the Romanian restaurants.
 Prato, Dei Frati or Tratoria Pocol are good options, and you will find there more than pizza and pasta.

 Unique tours, extraordinary experiences!